-The Arts Graduate Research International Grant (AGRIG) is initiated by the University of Melbourne to attract excellent students for the academic year 2020-2021.
-The program is open for both domestic and international students.
+The Arts Graduate Research International Grant (AGRIG) is initiated by the University of Melbourne to attract excellent students for the academic year 2023-2024.
+The scholarship program is open for both domestic and international students.

 The funding program supports the Faculty of Arts Doctor of Philosophy (PhD) and Masters by Research (MA) graduate researchers to travel overseas for at least two weeks to conduct research.

-The program is open for both domestic and international students.
+The scholarship program is open for both domestic and international students.

 User Review( votes)